simonswain/lancaster/README.md

 `attrs` is an object for holding state.
-When the node is created, you can provide seed attrs to override defaults provided by the nodes's `fn`. `attrs` can be read and mutated by the node's `fn`.
-These attrs are persisted after the function application is completed on each message, so can be used to calculate running totals or store data across multiple messages.
+When the node is created, you can provide seed attrs to override defaults provided by the nodes's `fn`.
+A node's `attrs` can be read and mutated by the it's `fn`.
+The attrs are persisted after the function application is completed on each message, so can be used to calculate running totals or store data across multiple messages.